RaVeR76/My-Vinyl-Answer/README.md

 In Admin access I use a Bulma panel to display all vinyl and I think it looks quite well.
 You may wonder why not use this format for the user vinyl collection?
 Like I said before as I got used to Bulma moreso at the admin part plus I loved the original authenticity of the users vinyl collection format too so didn't want to change it at this late stage.
 For my the users looks more appealing than the admin one to be honest.
 Anyway, the admin has basically the same display functions and search functions as the user, only I added some panel tabs for quicker search functionality.
 I created a function for each genre that when selected it displays all vinyl associated with that genre.
 Don't get me wrong, I know there is probably a simpler method that uses less code to do all five functions in one ... but unfortunately I don't have time on my side at this moment in time so this works for me and I can look at simplifying it at a later date.
 I'm still super happy I got it working so well, mind you :)

 * **Test**
+We all tested this as users using the search box with our user vinyl collection.
+I told the users what they could search for as there were two areas that weren't covered .... vinyl description and vinyl label.
+I covered the rest within my index set up.
+All worked well within the user environment and it is pretty simplistic to be honest.
+The admin search functionality has a little more oomph to be fair and is very user friendly.
+I really loved using Bulma for the first time ... just took me a wee while to get used to it.

 * **Result**
+All search functionality worked well across all users and admin.
+Any searches carried out across the key areas within the query where displayed and when no searches where found, a message was displayed to say No Results Found.

 * **Verdict**
+Very happy with the search functions and everything works as planned.